ewolff/microservices-recipes/manuscript/00-intro.md

 Many of the ideas and also the implementations are unthinkable without my colleagues at INNOQ .

-Thanks to JÃ¶rn Hameister for the extensive feedback about the German edition of this brochure!
+Thanks to Jörn Hameister for the extensive feedback about the German edition of this brochure!